numerica-ideas/community/terraform/aws-scale-wordpress/README.md

   ]
 }
 ```

-Next, we will define an Auto Scaling policy that dynamically adjusts the number of instances in our Auto Scaling Group based on CPU utilization.
-Additionally, we will use the `aws_autoscaling_attachment` resource to link our **Auto Scaling Group** to the **Application Load Balancer (ALB)**.
+Next, we'll define an Auto Scaling policy that will dynamically adjust the number of instances in our Auto Scaling group based on CPU utilization.
+In addition, thanks to the `aws_autoscaling_attachment`resource we will link our **Auto Scaling Group** to the **Application Load Balancer (ALB)**.

 `main.tf`